-Add 5 tablespoons olive oil, then rub the mixture all over the pork fillets and allow to marinate for an hour if possible.
+Rub the sage-garlic oil all over the pork fillets.
+Refrigerate and marinate for 1 hour, if possible.

 Preheat the oven to 425 F. Lightly season the pork with salt and pepper.

 Drape 5 slices of prosciutto over each fillet, tucking the ends under to wrap the pork—any excess marinade can be rubbed on the prosciutto as well.

-Cut the rhubarb into finger-sized pieces and place in an appropriately sized roasting pan, preferably not aluminum because it will taint the rhubarb.
+Cut the rhubarb into finger-sized pieces and place it in a roasting pan (preferably not aluminum because it will taint the rhubarb).

-Place the pork on top of the rhubarb, almost as if you are tucking it into bed.
+Place the pork on top of the rhubarb.
 Sprinkle the rest of the sage leaves on top and drizzle with a bit more olive oil.

 Wet and then scrunch up a piece of waxed paper, lay it over the meat and tuck it in around the sides.